ofelix03/transformer/README.md

 		}
 	}

-	// Time to instantiate our new PostTransformer class, with the http request payload ($data)
+	// Time to instantiate our new PostTransformer class, with the http request
-	// we want to transform it keys, and hopefully do some casting on some values that requires type casting.
+	// payload ($data) we want to transform it keys, and hopefully do some casting
+	// on some values that requires type casting.
 	$postTransformer = new PostTransformer($data);

-	// Now we transform the keys, and perform any necessary casting in the process by invoking transform() on
+	// Now we transform the keys, and perform any necessary casting by invoking
-	// $postTransformer like so:
+	// transform() on $postTransformer like so:
 	$result = $postTransformer->transform();

 	var_dump($result);

-	// This should be the output of the var_dump method array (5) {
+	// This should be the output of var_dump() the $result array (5) {
 		["title"] => string(15) "Some Post title"
 		["description"] => string(36) "Some post description here and there"